AnonymousCodeFiles/TraceAnchor/README.md

 The public bundle is sufficient to rebuild the data-processing, detector, evidence, Development, baseline, ablation-definition, and provider-free adversarial stages when the user supplies the permitted data and runtime configuration.
-Historical artifacts are intentionally not copied into this directory so that generated results cannot be mistaken for a fresh run.
 Commands that depend on a prior completion marker, gold annotation, or paid provider approval fail closed until that prerequisite is created in the local run; this is expected and prevents accidental protocol bypass.

-Agent Test paid execution, recovery, authorization, and monitoring code is excluded because it is process-control code rather than part of the public scientific implementation.
-Test data and evaluator-only gold remain private.
-Do not use Agent Test outputs to tune prompts, models, tools, schemas, budgets, thresholds, or gold annotations.

 ##
 ## Thanks